 But the underlying biological mechanisms which might be able to regulate a 'clock' at such accuracies is completely unknown.

-There is also no explanation from an evolutionary standpoint as to why the extremely accurate timing system might have evolved.
+There is also no explanation from an evolutionary standpoint as to why this highly accurate timing system might have evolved.

 Note: Longer periods (minutes, hours, days, weeks etc etc) of humans' time perception, which is also unexplained (and which may or may not be related to the beat perception clock) can be found here :